NumanTF3/Goonsaken-Hub/README.md

 ### 2. **Lay Down**
 - **Description:** You lay down on the floor.
 This can be combined with the goon animation for some uhhh questionable stuff...
+- **Special Notes:** To use this with goon, you must first enable this and then enable goon.
 - **Usage:** Click the **LayDown** button in the GUI to start or stop the looped animation manually.

 ### 3. **Frontflip**